Name, registered office, duration

 The fiscal year begins on 1 January and closes on 31 December.

-The annual financial statements and the group financial statements must be prepared in compliance with applicable law and applicable accounting principles.
+The annual financial statements and the consolidated financial statements must be prepared in compliance with applicable law and applicable accounting principles.

 Distribution of profits